-To get to Cambodia’s secret paradise, we journeyed to their coastline to the south.
-Here we are in Sihanoukville, Cambodia’s most popular coastal city and also the nearest city to the tropical paradise we headed to next.
+To get to Cambodia’s secret paradise, we traveled to their coastline to the south.
+Here we are in Sihanoukville, Cambodia’s most popular coastal city and also the nearest city to the tropical paradise we visited next.

 Of the two resorts, we stayed at the family-owned-and-operated Coconut Beach Bungalows.
 But we didn’t stay in bungalows, instead we stayed in tents secured to wooden platforms just off of the beach.
 The tents had mattresses and were super fun and comfortable, not to mention their incredible location, all for only $15 per night.

-So, you may be thinking, sure the place was cheap and secluded, but was it really that amazing?
-How amazing can a place be that only costs $15 per night?
-Well, rather than tell you let me show you.
+So, how amazing can a place be that only costs $15 per night?
+Rather than tell you let me show you.
 First up: the white sand beach.
 This was the view of the beach from the common area beside our tent.

-Here’s another view, this one from one of several hammocks the resort put out for us.
+Here’s another view, this one from one of several hammocks our resort put out for us.

 And here is the water, very warm, super calm, and unbelievably clear.
 Swimming here was awesome.

 Not only that, but the plankton here glow in the dark!
-It had to be extremely dark though, so every couple nights our resort cut the power, resulting in all the lights going out.
-All we were left with was moonlight, making it was dark enough to allow the plankton to glow (too faint to capture with cameras, but we saw it with our eyes and it was awesome).
+It had to be extremely dark though, so every couple nights our resort cut the power, resulting in all its lights going out.
+All we were left with was moonlight, making it was dark enough to allow the plankton to glow (too faint to capture with cameras, but we saw it and it was awesome).

 There wasn’t a lot of sealife on this beach, but we did find some.

-There was a lot more life on land however, because our resort had dogs!
+There was a lot of life on land however, because our resort had dogs!
 Four to be exact, and one with only three legs.
-She was the sweetest, always playing and happy and super-affectionate to all the guests at the resort.
+She was the sweetest, always playing and happy and super-affectionate to everyone.

-In addition to tents, hammocks, a firepit, dogs, and so much more, our resort also had its own restaurant, a necessary since we are secluded and need to get food somewhere.
-And while the food here wasn’t amazing (Cambodian food in general isn’t that great), it was pretty good.
+In addition to tents, hammocks, a firepit, dogs, and so much more, our resort also had its own restaurant, a necessity since we are secluded and need to get food somewhere.
+And while the food wasn’t amazing (Cambodian food in general isn’t that great), it was pretty good.